-Kevin has studied with composition teachers such as Dr. Sidney Marquez Boquiren and Dr. Ariel Lazarus.
-He has also studied harpsichord with Elaine Comparone, viola da gamba with Tal Arbel, and mandolin with Ryan Closs.
-Kevin is currently studying composition with Dr. John Morrison at the Longy School of Music.
+Kevin has studied with composition teachers such as Dr. John Morrison, Dr. Sidney Marquez Boquiren, and Dr. Ariel Lazarus.
+They have also studied harpsichord with Elaine Comparone, viola da gamba with Tal Arbel and Jane Hershey, and mandolin with Ryan Closs.

 Artist Statement